 Only those persons listed on a parents authorisation form shall be given access to the child.
 Where there is a major concern regarding the well being of the child the authorised supervisor will take the following steps:

-In cases of court orders issued by the Family Court which denies the non custodial parent access to the child, the Director must be given a copy of the court order.
-The Director cannot deny access to the child unless the relevant document has been sighted.
+In cases of court orders issued by the Family Court which denies the non custodial parent access to the child, the Nominated Supervisor must be given a copy of the court order.
+The Nominated Supervisor cannot deny access to the child unless the relevant document has been sighted.
 The centre must have a copy of the order and any alterations registered by the court.

 Recording Children's Progress

 The Centre is required to keep development records of your child’s progress.
-These are in the form of portfolios, the information in these portfolios is accessed during the year to develop a program around your child's needs encompassing the new ideals of the Emergent Curriculum.
+These are in the form of portfolios, the information in these portfolios is accessed during the year to develop a program around your child's needs encompassing the early years learning framework.
 Currently these records cover your child’s development in the following areas:

 Physical, Social, Emotional, Language, Literacy and Numeracy – By doing this staff are better able to plan the teaching program to meet the needs of the individual and group.

 If the staff identifies a child who may need special education or medical help we would speak to you and can work in close liaison with other professional agencies e. g. speech therapists and physiotherapists.